Treatments: Tonsils, Adenoids, and Pharyngitis

 Composed of the same type of immune system tissue as the tonsils, the adenoids are a single pocket of tissue in the midline of the nasopharynx, situated between the Eustachian tubes that connect the throat to the ears.
 Reasons for undergoing adenoidectomy include:

 Tonsil stones are collections of food, dead cells, and mucus that get trapped in the crypts of tonsils.
-They tend to harden and allow bacteria to thrive, sometimes causing inflammation, pain and/or bad breath.
-The best treatment for tonsil stones that cause symptoms is to gently remove them, possibly with a finger, the back of your toothbrush, or with a WaterPik device that has a low-pressure setting.
-I have no financial or other interest in these companies, but I understand that the Waterpik Acquarius WP-660 and the H2Ofloss HF-9 Whisper products work well for tonsil stones.
-Tonsillectomy is a fairly extreme treatment for tonsil stones used when symptoms are severe and other treatments have failed.
+They tend to harden and allow bacteria to thrive, sometimes causing inflammation and tonsillitis, pain and/or bad breath.
+The best treatment for tonsil stones that cause symptoms is to gently remove them as needed.
+There are many techniques for removing tonsil stones, including using a finger, the back of your toothbrush, or with a WaterPik type device that has a low-pressure setting, such as the Waterpik Acquarius WP-660 and the H2Ofloss HF-9 Whisper products.
+Tonsillectomy is a fairly extreme treatment for tonsil stones used when symptoms are severe (such as recurrent or chronic tonsillitis) and other treatments have failed.
 Here’s a light-hearted video explaining tonsil stones in greater detail.